eth-protocol-fellows/protocol-studies/docs/wiki/research/scaling/scaling.md

 - Data availability: Data availability mechanics that ensures that the data is available to be queried when it is required.
 - Settlement: Mechanics that guarantee the finality and immutability of transactions.

 Modular blockchain approach suggests dividing a blockchain system into different logical layers.
-This results in a design with reduced systemic complexity, and simpler components that can be more easily optimized and re-enginered to introduce new scaling solutions.
+This results in a design with reduced systemic complexity, and simpler components that can be more easily optimized and re-engineered to introduce new scaling solutions.

 ## Scaling Ethereum